logo for injury-settlement-guide.com

 The Adjuster is not ignoring you.
 That’s not part of his settlement strategy.
 He is probably just busy with other claims.

-Don't call the adjuster too early, have patience.
-Calling the Adjuster too early may indicate to him that you're in a hurry to settle.
-You don't want him thinking you'll take a lower payout because you need the money now.
+Don't call the adjuster too early, try to have patience.
+Calling the Adjuster too soon or too often may indicate you're in a hurry to settle.
+You don't want him thinking you will take a lower payout because you need the money now.
 Remember, insurance adjusters need to settle claims.
-The last thing an adjuster wants is to have unsettled claims sitting on his desk forever.
+The last thing an adjuster wants is to have a mountain of unsettled claims sitting on his desk forever.

 Again, above is a sample legal DEMAND letter (it's not the first step in the claims process).
 First you would send a NOTIFICATION letter.
-If you haven't read the Slip and Fall Injury NOTIFICATION Letter, do it now.
+If you haven't read the page about Slip and Fall Injury NOTIFICATION Letters, do it now.

 How Much Is Your Case Worth?